IrinaCristali/Peer-Contagion-on-Networks/README.md

 python -m relational_erm.rerm_model.keras_model2 --covariate COVARIATE --seed SEED
 ```

 where, similarly to the continuous case, COVARIATE can be anything from 'region', 'registration', 'age', and the s=SEED can take any value from 1 to 100.
-This script also produces a csv file with outcome predictions for each node under hypothetical interventional treatments T = all 0's and T = all 1's, and these results are also included in the 'cluster_simulations' forlder.
+This script also produces a csv file with outcome predictions for each node under hypothetical interventional treatments T = all 0's and T = all 1's, and these results are also included in the 'cluster_simulations' folder.

-As above, the average peer contagion effects together with their error bands can be optained by running
+As above, the average peer contagion effects together with their error bands can be obtained by running

 ```
 python -m relational_erm.data_cleaning.Confidence_Intervals